McMaster University: Housing and student facilities

 As of August 2022, McMaster has thirteen smoke-free student residences: Bates Residence, Brandon Hall, Edwards Hall, Hedden Hall, Les Prince Hall, Mary E. Keyes Residence, Matthews Hall, McKay Hall, Moulton Hall, Peter George Centre for Living and Learning, Wallingford Hall, Whidden Hall, and Woodstock Hall.
 McMaster's student residences can accommodate 4,186 students.
 The latest residence to be built was Peter George Centre for Living and Learning (PGCLL), which was completed in Fall 2019.
 PGCLL can house 500 students and also contains lecture halls, tutorial rooms, and eateries.
 Les Prince Hall, the second-latest residence to be completed and a large co-ed building, opened in 2006.
 It was named for a long-time hall master in the residence system who lived with his family on campus until after his retirement in 1980.
 In September 2010, 50.19 per cent of first-year students lived on campus, with 15.54 per cent of the overall undergraduate population living on campus.

 Residences provide traditional room and board style, furnished apartment style, and suite-style accommodation.
 Brandon Hall houses the university's substance-free lifestyle living spaces.
 The residence system is supervised by Residence Life staff, who provide guidance and help the transition to university life for many first-year students.
-Residence students are represented by the Inter-Residence Council (IRC), which aims to build a sense of community among the residents through programming.
-Additionally, the IRC seeks to advocate for residence students on issues they may face, such as facilities, dining, environment, and more, and provide opportunities for residence students to gain valuable leadership opportunities.
-They are an integral part of the McMaster residence community.

 The McMaster University Student Centre (MUSC) is the centre of student life and programming.
 It has a café, study space, common areas, and several administrative departments, including the CIBC Conference Hall.
 The MUSC contains the offices of a number of student organizations, including the McMaster Students Union and The Silhouette weekly newspaper as well as other services such as the Campus Health Centre and the campus dentist.
 The university has over twenty dining outlets throughout the campus, including two major residence dining facilities.
 The university has several vegetarian establishments, such as a completely vegetarian cafe known as Bridges Café and a farmers market stand.
 The university was voted as the country's most vegan-friendly university through People for the Ethical Treatment of Animals (PETA) for a number of years.
 Several other dining outlets at McMaster have garnered awards throughout the years for food services.